Sairamakrishnen/Azure-Virtual-Network/README.md

  ## Azure-Virtual-Network

-This GitHub repository contains examples to provision a simple Virtual Network environment in Azure cloud using powershell cmdlets.
+This GitHub repository contains PowerShell examples for provisioning a basic Virtual Network (VNet) environment in Microsoft Azure.

 ## Getting Started:

-* Sign-in/ login to the Azure account.
+* Sign in to the Azure account.
 * Select your default subcription.
-* Open Cloushell platform and select powershell.
+* Open Cloushell platform and choose powershell environment.

 ## Contents in this repository:

-* Create Resource group in subscription.
+* Create a Resource Group within the target Azure subscription.
-* Provision Azure VNet and configuring subnet within VNet.
+* Provision a Virtual Network (VNet) and configure one or more subnets within the VNet.
-* Deploy Azure bastion host in the VNet.
+* Deploy an Azure Bastion Host in the designated subnet of the VNet.
-* Create VM's in VNet and enable connection to the VM's using bastion.
+* Create Virtual Machines (VMs) within the VNet and enable secure access to them via the Bastion host (no public IP required).
-* Delete Resource Group.
+* Delete the Resource Group to remove all associated resources.

 ## Objective:

-Test connectivity between two VM's present in same VNet using ping command.
+Test connectivity between two Virtual Machines's within same Virtual Network using ping command.